Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Dataset

 \section{Dataset}

 The Sentinel-1 mission consists of two satellites, Sentinel-1A and Sentinel-1B, whose synthetic aperture radars (SAR) regularly acquire data at 5.4 GHz (C-band).
 In this study, we used the IW acquisition mode.
-IW Ground Range Detected High Resolution (GRDH) products were obtained with a pixel spacing of 10 x 10 meters and a spatial resolution of approximately 20 x 22 meters.
-These products extended over a few hundred kilometers in range (250 km) and in azimuth.
-Weather radar reflectivity was obtained from NEXRAD, a network of 160 Doppler weather radars operating between 2.7 and 3 GHz.
-We used the basic reflectivity with a resolution of 1 km in range and 1° in azimuth.
+IW Ground Range Detected High Resolution (GRDH) products are obtained with a pixel spacing of 10 x 10 meters and a spatial resolution of approximately 20 x 22 meters.
+These products extend over a few hundred kilometers in range (250 km) and in azimuth.